The three-pot method: This is how to wash dishes at a campsite

 - A dish brush/scrubber or two

-- Hot tongs for dipping plates and spoons into the hot rinse
+- Hot tongs if desired for dipping plates and spoons into the hot rinse

 - Ground cloth, towel, mesh bag or lightweight hammock for air-drying